andanteproject/shared-query-builder/README.md

 By doing this, you are defining a `join` statement **without actually adding it** to your DQL query.
 It is going to be added to your DQL query only when you add **another condition/dql part** which refers to it.
 Automagically ✨.

-Based on how much confused you are right now, you can check for [you do should you need this](#why-do-i-need-this) reasons or [some examples](#examples) to achieve your "OMG" moment.
+Based on how much confused you are right now, you can check for [why you should need this](#why-do-i-need-this) or [some examples](#examples) to achieve your "OMG" revelation moment.

 ## Examples

 Let's suppose we need to list `User` entities but we also have an **optional filter** to search an user by it's address `Building` name.

 There is no need to perform any join until we decide to use that filter.
 We can use **Laxy Join** to achieve this.

 ```php